dimi-fn/Various-Data-Science-Scripts/Virtual Environment/README.md

 <br>

-* Project flow: create your project directory, and then:
+* `Project flow`: create your project directory, and then:
     * `pipenv shell`: to set up a virtual environment
         * this will create a **Pipfile** (like the package.json in npm, and like the requirements.txt when using venv)
     * `pipenv install`: to install dependencies